 It’s inevitable that you’ll turn your attention to SEO activities to appear in search engine results.
 Understanding SEO is of vital importance to attract traffic to your site, and it’s easier to learn about than you probably think.
 There are many excellent SEO training tutorials, courses, and resources at your disposal.

-I see it time and time again; the webmaster hasn’t updated his favicon which then defaults to that of his hosting provider.
-A favicon is a 16 x 16-pixel icon that appears on a page tab and bookmarks bar in a browser.
+I see it time and time again; webmasters don’t change their favicons which then defaults to that of their hosting providers.
+A favicon is a small, 16×16-pixel icon that appears on a page tab and bookmarks bar in a browser.
 It’s the image you want to represent your site.
-For example, I designed mine with the letter “C” against a blue background.
-Some themes enable this function, or you can install a plugin.
+For example, I designed mine with a laptop against a turquoise background.
+Some themes provide favicon functionality or you can install a plugin.

 - Backup: BackUpWordPress or Duplicator

 - Performance – Cache: WP Fastest Cache